-If you suspect you have symptoms that could indicate an STD or sexual infection (STI) then should book an appointment with one of our specialist private doctors to get fast, confidential STD testing, diagnosis and STD treatment.
+If you suspect you have symptoms that could indicate an STD or sexual infection (STI), then you should book an appointment with one of our specialist private doctors to get fast, confidential STD testing, diagnosis, and STD treatment.

 Genital lumps, bumps, sores and ulcers.

-If you have any lumps, bumps, sores or ulcers (also called genital lesions) on the penis, vagina, vulva or anus it is important to get examined by a doctor or nurse.
-It can be difficult to work out what symptoms are due to a STD and which are due to other infections or skin conditions.
-Many people worry unnecessarily when they notice something and some conditions are quick and easy to treat.
+It’s crucial to see a doctor or nurse if you have any lumps, bumps, sores, or ulcers (also known as genital lesions) on the penis, vagina, vulva, or anus.
+It can be difficult to work out which symptoms are due to an STD and which are due to other infections or skin conditions.
+Many people worry unnecessarily when they notice something, and some conditions are quick and easy to treat.
 So it’s best to visit a doctor as soon as possible to get potential STD symptoms diagnosed.

 Genital rash (on penis, vagina, vulva or anus)